 Kyle has taught at the Rhode Island School of Design and NYC College of Technology, and has been a visiting critic at Yale University, MIT, Harvard GSD, Princeton University, Columbia University, University of Illinois at Urbana-Champaign, New Jersey Institute of Technology, Syracuse University, Kent State University, City College of New York, NYC College of Technology, Pratt, and Parsons The New School; and has lectured at RISD, Columbia University, Yale, MIT, NYU, Barnard, University of Illinois at Urbana-Champaign, Kent State University, Cooper Union, KTH Stockholm and Lund University.

 Lana Licciardi is a designer at KM,A. She is a graduate of the Parsons M.Arch program and has a bachelor's degree in Romance Languages from the University of Chicago.
-She is currently working on the Avanzar Juice Bar, MMT Apt, and DBA Apt.
+She is currently working on MMT Apt and Bushwick Masterplan

 Juan J. Ortiz Ramirez is an intern designer at KM,A. He is currently an undergraduate student pursuing an architectural technology degree at New York City College Of Technology in Brooklyn.